blackbhc/refactor/development-manual/development.md

     "\*" + key name of parameter in the ini file, where the space in the section name will be replaced by `_`.
   - `get_xxx`: the function to extract the value of a key in the parameter file.
 Support to get boolean, number, string, and vector of number and string.
+  - `has`: check whether a key exist in the parameter file.